|

 Each TriStar has a remote mounted meter to monitor the charging system.

-The battery bank has a remote mounted Tri-Metric 2020 to monitor the status.
+The flooded battery bank has a remote mounted Tri-Metric 2020 to monitor

 This system powers up an Exeltech 1100 watt true sine wave inverter